mansheelagarwal/Movie_Recommender_System/README.md

 3. Exploratory data analysis (EDA) of movie ratings.
 4. Building a basic movie recommendation system.

+## Acknowledgements

+I would like to express my gratitude to - **krishnaik06**: For the initial project idea and dataset that served as the foundation for this work.

 ## Usage

 To run this code, you'll need Python installed on your machine.
 You can download Python from [python.org](https://www.python.org/downloads/).